 Goodpoint always shows you someone who has already agreed with an idea.
 This is not necessarily the writer – it may just be someone you know, for example.

-Agreeing with an idea on Goodpoint means you’re willing to show other users that you believe it.
+Agreeing with an idea on Goodpoint means you’re willing to present this idea to others.

 Forget an idea